 You’ll take your 2×4 or scrap piece of wood and nail the mason jar lid to the bottom of the wood in a line.
 Screw the wood into your desired spot.
 Fill up your mason jars and screw them into the attached lids.
 Since they’re clear jars, you can easily see what’s inside.
 Another option you have is to label them with the nut and bolt sizes on the side of the jar.

-Mason jars make a durable tool storage idea that is slightly more difficult to break.
+Mason jars make for durable tool storage ideas that are slightly more difficult to break.

 Instead of the traditional way of storing tools in cabinets and out of sight so you have to dig for them, there is an emerging trend of using see-through baskets and totes.
 Wire baskets make an excellent storage option for drills, chemicals, batteries, and other smaller tools.
 You can get larger baskets if you want to store your hand saws or bulkier tools.